-Title of each class Name of each exchange on which registered GraniteShares Gold Shares NYSE Arca

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\square$ No $\boxtimes$

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-Yes $\Box$ No $\boxtimes$

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months.

-Yes  No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\boxtimes$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Non accelerated filer

-$\square$
+Title of each along Name of each auchange on which registered Title of each class Name of each exchange on which registered GraniteShares Gold Shares NYSE Arca Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known sea \square No \boxtimes soned issuer, as defined in Rule 405 of the Securities Act.
+Yes Indicate by check mark if the registrant is not required to file e reports pursuant to Section 13 or 15(d) of the Act.
+Yes □ No all reports required to be filed by Section 13 or 15(d) of the onths (or for such shorter period that the registrant was required equirements for the past 90 days.
+Yes ⊠ No □ • ed electronically and posted on its corporate Web site, if any, posted pursuant to Rule 405 of Regulation S-T during the Yes ⊠ No □ resuant to Item 405 of Regulation S-K is not contained herein, dge, in definitive proxy or information statements incorporated to this Form 10-K. ⊠ ccelerated filer, an accelerated filer, a non-accelerated filer, a See the definitions of "large accelerated filer," "accelerated ompany" in Rule 12b-2 of the Exchange Act.

+Accelerated filer

-Accelerated filer Smaller reporting company Emerging growth company
+Smaller reporting company

+Emerging growth company
-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🖂

-Aggregate market value of the registrant's Shares outstanding based upon the closing price of a Share on June 30, 2021 as reported by the NYSE Arca, Inc. on that date: \$1,014,063,500.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \square No \boxtimes Aggregate market value of the registrant's Shares outstanding based upon the closing price of a Share on June 30, 2021 as reported by the NYSE Arca, Inc. on that date: \$1,014,063,500.
 As of August 13, 2021, GraniteShares Gold Trust has 58,550,000 GraniteShares Gold Shares outstanding.
 DOCUMENTS INCORPORATED BY REFERENCE: None.